dcdpr/did-btc1/chapters/CRUD-Operations.md

 ### Update

-The Update algorithm calls a series of subroutines to construst, invoke and announce ::BTC1 Updates:: for **did:btc1** identifiers and their corresponding DID documents.
+The Update algorithm calls a series of subroutines to construct, invoke and announce ::BTC1 Updates:: for **did:btc1** identifiers and their corresponding DID documents.
 An update to a **did:btc1** document is an invoked capability using the [ZCAP-LD](https://w3c-ccg.github.io/zcap-spec/) data format,